1. What are intelligent agents and how are they used in AI?

 b.
 A set of valid operators

 c.
-Initial state
+Initial stated.
+Goal state description

-10. What is Depth-First Search Algorithm ?
+10. What is the Depth-First Search Algorithm?

 Software analysts and developers.